AdobeDocs/audience-manager.en/help/using/features/traits/about-folder-traits.md

 ## [!UICONTROL Role-Based Access Controls] ([!UICONTROL RBAC]) Permissions {#section_FB11C9F6F6F542328A6F1F22C40C2220}

-For companies using [!UICONTROL Role-Based Access Controls (RBAC)], your users with the appropriate [!UICONTROL RBAC] permissions are able to change the data source associated to the [!UICONTROL folder trait].
+For companies using [!UICONTROL Role-Based Access Controls] ([!UICONTROL RBAC]), your users with the appropriate [!UICONTROL RBAC] permissions are able to change the data source associated to the [!UICONTROL folder trait].
 A user must belong to a group with either of the following:

 * `READ` and `WRITE` group permissions to a trait data source.
 * `VIEW_ALL_TRAITS` and `EDIT_ALL_TRAITS` wild card permissions for trait data sources.